We're available to help you Monday through Friday. We are closed most major holidays.

-Tickets can be purchased until 10:45 p.m. for everything EXCEPT Powerball, which stops sales at 10 p.m. (if you’re up that late...or are waiting until the last minute.
-What are you waiting til the last minute for anyway?)
+Tickets can be purchased until 10:45 p.m. for everything EXCEPT Powerball, which stops sales at 10 p.m., and Cash4Life®, which stops sales at 8:45 p.m.

 VIEW DETAILS Can tickets be canceled?

-Mega Millions, Powerball, and Decades of Dollars tickets CANNOT be canceled.
+Mega Millions, Powerball, and Cash4Life® tickets CANNOT be canceled.
 Want to be sure you got the right numbers?
 Filling out a playslip is the way to go!
 For Pick 3, Pick 4, Cash 5, and $1,000,000 Money Ball, take a minute to check your tickets before you leave the store.
 If it’s not what you wanted, ask the clerk to cancel it.

 VIEW DETAILS What is "Cash Option"?

 For some games, the advertised top prize is an annuity, which means it's paid out over a set number of years.
 In most of those games, we give you a choice: you can either take the full prize amount in annual payments, or you can take a one-time payment called the "Cash Option."